crispab/crisp-dna/_docs/conflict-handling.md

 Conflict handling
 =================

-Conflict is inevitable in any organisation because, well, Humans :)
+Conflict is inevitable in any organisation because, well, we're all human and from time to time, fragile, sensitive; ocasionally stupid :)

-The way we deal with conflict is really important - some conflicts are healthy and productive and drive improvement - other conflicts are ugly and political and suck the soul out of the culture.
-We obviously want more of the former and less of the latter!
+The way we deal with conflict is super important - some conflicts are healthy and productive and drive improvement - other conflicts are ugly, political and suck the soul out of the culture.
+We want more of the former and less of the latter!

-Conflict handling gets a bit tricky with organizations like Product Space, with everything bottom-up and no managers.
-We've done pretty OK so far, but we want to get better.
+Conflict handling gets a bit tricky with organisations like Product Space, with everything bottom-up, with no management or managers, no place to "escalate".

-Inspired by the book [Reinventing Organizations](http://www.reinventingorganizations.com), we've learned that self-organization at scale really needs an explicit conflict handling strategy, a simple process that everyone needs to be bought into.
+Inspired by the book [Reinventing Organizations](http://www.reinventingorganizations.com), we've learned that self-organisation at scale benefits from an explicit conflict handling strategy, a simple process that everyone needs to understand and commit to.

 We agreed on this 3-step conflict escalation process:

 Our conflict handling process
 ---------------------------------------------------

-**Step 1:** I take responsibility for bringing up and sorting out any gravel with the involved person(s) ASAP, or accept it and let it go for real (= don't complain).
-If someone brings up gravel with me, I will meet up.
+**Step 1:** I take responsibility for bringing up and sorting an issue with the involved person(s) ASAP, or accept it and let it go for real (seriously ... you really let it go).
+If someone brings up an issue with me, I commit to meeting up.

+In this phase the two people sit together and try to sort it out privately.
+The initiator has to make a clear request (not a judgement, not a demand), an the other person has to respond clearly to the request (with a yes, no or perhaps a counterproposal.)

 *... if the conflict didn't get solved:*